 This temporary set up is a great option for goat fence ideas that you can use every kidding season.

 If you breed more than one goat, things can get a bit chaotic when goat kidding season arrives.
 Being prepared is key to keeping things calm for both you and your does.

-On our homestead, we have found that having a private area for our goats to kid not only calms them down but keeps things safe and healthier for the kids when they arrive.
+On our homestead, we have found that having a private area for our goats to kid not only calms them down but keeps things safe and healthier for the kids when they do arrive.

 Disclaimer: In accordance with FDA guidelines, the information and products offered on this website are not intended to diagnose, treat, cure, or prevent any disease.
 Before administering any medication to your animals I encourage you to consult a veterinarian.

-Sometimes a goat will be very stubborn and just will not push until she is alone.
+I have found over the years, sometimes a goat will be very stubborn and just will not push until she is alone.
 The privacy of the boards really helps her to feel secure and confident.

 If you do not have stalls or pens already set up, you can make a freestanding goat birthing pen for your goats with pig or cattle panels and some zip ties.